 I didn’t make the shortlist, but I did have a book.

-Time to rewrite!
+Time to rewrite and rewrite and rewrite!

 A couple of writer friends – including the lovely Frankie – agreed to read the first draft and gave me some helpful feedback.